enesselcukk/SmartDocsConvert/README.md

 ## Features

-SmartDocsConvert is a modern Android application designed to handle document conversion tasks with ease:
+PDFCrafterTemplate is a modern Android application designed to handle document conversion tasks with ease:

 - **Document Conversion**: Convert documents to various formats
 - **Image to PDF**: Turn images from gallery or camera into PDF documents